tahaemara/jdlib/README.md

 $ mvn package
 ```

 After that you will have the JAR file including the binaries for your platform inside Jdlib/target.
+Then you can use it inside your project as an external jar or install it manually in [local maven](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html).

 ## Compiling and running examples